BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyCallFun.md

     return ???

 def test_3_playNameGame():
-    # call playNameGame function, pass argument, saves what it returns in a variable
+    # call playNameGame function, pass argument "Shirley",
+    # saves what it returns in variable shirleyText
     shirleyText = playNameGame("Shirley")
     # print that variable
     print(shirleyText)
-    # call playNameGame function, pass in YOUR FIRST NAME as an argument, & save what it returns in a new variable
+    # call playNameGame function, pass in YOUR FIRST NAME as
+    # an argument, & save what it returns in a new variable
     ??? = ???
     # print that variable
     print( ??? )